TimRepke/registration-system/README_docker.md

 Open http://localhost:8080 in your browser

 ## Mysql Dump Upgrade
-Stop containers, remove mysql_dump folder and start again
+Remove containers as in cleanup, remove mysql_dump folder and start again

 ## Cleanup
 Run: